harshaaaaaaaaaa/MSI-Bravo-15-hackintosh-efi/README.md

 - Sometimes apps stops working or shows an error.
 Open terminal & run `` sudo purge`` it will start working
 - When there's a **System update**, disable NootedRed while restarting for update.
+- Update SMBIOS before using this. {Serial Number is erased here.}

 ## Credits